orandin/slog-gorm/README.md

 	slogGorm.WithErrorField("err"),     // instead of "error" (by default)

-	slogGorm.WithContextValue("key"),   // adds an slog.Attr if a value if found for this key in the Gorm's query context )
+	slogGorm.WithContextValue("slogAttrName", "ctxKey"), // adds an slog.Attr if a value if found for this key in the Gorm's query context
+)
 ```